2000 - 2002 |

 |

 C.E.O.
-Women receives a grant to expand its creative team.
+Women receives a grant to expand the curriculum creative team.
 They hire instructional designer Angelica Matsuno and local, award-winning poet Nina Serrano to develop an 18-episode blended learning telenovela series based on C.E.O.
-Women's successful classroom training.
+Women's already successful classroom business training program.
 As the telenovela centers its story around a café where all the characters meet, the series is appropriately named Grand Café.

 |